Keep these cycling and cyclist safety tips in mind when travelling on your bike. Don't forget to view our cycling safety videos below.

 A bike lane is a portion of a roadway designated by signs and/or pavement markings for the use of bicycles, children's bicycles, power-assisted bicycles, motor-assisted bicycles, and mopeds.
-View the video below to learn how to use bike lanes and how to comprehend the signs you may encounter when travelling on a bike lane in Newmarket.
+View the video above to learn how to use bike lanes and how to comprehend the signs you may encounter when travelling on a bike lane in Newmarket.

 A moped is a motor-assisted bicycle fitted with pedals that can be operated at all times and has a maximum speed of 50 km/h

 A motor assisted bicycle is a bicycle that:

 - Is fitted with pedals that are operable at all times to propel the bicycle

 - Weighs no more than 55 kg (121 lbs)

 - Has no hand or foot operated clutch or gearbox driven by the motor and transferring power to the driven wheel

 - Has an attached motor driven by electricity or having a piston displacement of not more than 50 cubic centimetres

 - Does not have sufficient power to enable the bicycle to attain a speed greater than 50 km/h on level ground within a distance of 2 kilometers from a standing start

 - Does not include a motorcycle or pocket bike